appvia/appviamaps/app-README.md

 1. Application Architecture
 2. Team workspace setup
 3. Creating a Workspace
-4. Creating a cluster plan
+4. Create a Kubernetes Cluster
-5. Create a Kuernetes cluster
+5. Access your cluster
 6. Deploy your application
 7. Build the frontend container
 8. Build the backend services container